nightowlcasino/ERGOHACK-III-/ergoscript.md

  *Remarks*:
- - The random number generation is used as an example.
+ - The random number generation is used as for demonstration purposes only.
 More sophisticated RNG methods are required for more dynamic games.

+  **Final Comments**
+It is important to notice that the house contract can only be spent if a game token is present as an INPUT.
+In the case of our roulette example this game token was guarded by a script that imposed spending limitations on the house contract, if these limitations were not present the house contract could be drained.
+So what about other game tokens?
+How are they guarded?
+At launch Night Owl will mint a sufficiently large number of game tokens and store them in a box which has a guard script that employs some community voting mechanism for its spending.
+The game tokens will only be sent to boxes guarded by a script which imposes strict limiations on the spending of house funds that allign with the game being delivered.
+In this way, the house contract can have custom spending paths based on the design of these game nft guard boxes!